getify/You-Dont-Know-JS/async & performance/ch3.md

 There's one last detail to examine to establish trust based on the promise pattern.

 You've no doubt noticed that promises don't get rid of callbacks at all.
 They just change where the callback is passed to.
-Instead of passing a callback to `foo(..)`, I get *something* (ostensibly a genuine promise) back from `foo(..)`, and I pass my callback to that *something* instead.
+Instead of passing a callback to `foo(..)`, we get *something* (ostensibly a genuine promise) back from `foo(..)`, and we pass the callback to that *something* instead.

-But why is that any more trustable than just callbacks alone?
+But why would this be any more trustable than just callbacks alone?
 How can we be sure the *something* we get back is in fact a trustable promise?
-Isn't it basically all just a house of cards where we can trust because we already trusted?
+Isn't it basically all just a house of cards where we can trust only because we already trusted?

 One of the most important, but often overlooked, details of promises is that they have a solution to this issue as well.
 Included with the native ES6 `Promise` implementation is `Promise.resolve(..)`.